lexnederbragt/MBV3070-H19/3_Reading_and_Writing_files.md

 ```
 Question: can you identify where in the code the fasta description line comes from?

 So, now we have the output we want, and we can print it to a file.
 We first open it, then write to it, and then close it again.
+Again, remove any print statements.

 ```python
 fo = open(sys.argv[3], "w") # output file name.